theNewDynamic/hugo-module-tnd-search/README.md

 This module serve the two following purposes:

 - [x] Phase 1: Produce an index endpoint on your site
+- [x] Phase 2: Produce the JS front end search with Algolia.
-- [ ] Phase 2: Produce the JS front end search.
+- [ ] Phase 3: Produce the JS front end search with other services

 ## Requirements